 As a young man McCarthy played baseball at Niagara College (now Niagara University) and then had a long minor league playing career from 1907 to 1921.
+In perhaps his best year in the minors, he had the top batting average for the 1913 Wilkes-Barre Barons.
 He started managing while still a player, and eventually moved up to the majors.

 In 24 seasons of managing, McCarthy's batters led their league in walks 14 times, finished second 4 times, and third four times.
 Only in his first season of managing, did his team finish lower than 3rd, the 1926 Cubs finished fourth in the NL in walks.
 In 1956 he was elected to the International League Hall of Fame.

 - 3-time ML Manager of the Year Award (1936, 1938 & 1943)

 - AL Pennants: 8 (1932, 1936-1939 & 1941-1943)

 - Managed seven World Series Champions with the New York Yankees (1932, 1936, 1937, 1938, 1939, 1941 & 1943)

 - 100 Wins Seasons as Manager: 6 (1932, 1936, 1937, 1939, 1941 & 1942)

 - Baseball Hall of Fame: Class of 1957